On pricing rules and optimal strategies in general Kyle-Back models: On equilibrium pricing rules and optimal strategies

 \end{proof} \begin{remark} The representation of the expected profit given by the above theorem shows that the absolutely continuous strategies deliver expected wealth bounded by $E^{0,z}[\Psi^{f(Z_1)}(0,0)]$ when $g\equiv 0$.
 Similarly, if the optimisation problem

 has a finite value, the value function of the insider is also bounded when she is restricted to use absolutely continuous strategies.
-In what follows we will impose conditions sufficient for this to hold. \end{remark} In view of the above remark we make the following assumption. \begin{assumption} For every $z \in \bbR$ there exists an $x \in \bbR$ such that
+Theorem \ref{t:jmprice} that we will prove next imposes conditions sufficient for this to hold. \end{remark}